 Advanced Angular skills speed time to product development, decision making, leading to less cost incurred at job sites

-Interactive, virtual workshops led by Pluralsight experts let developers bounce ideas and questions off one another.
+Interactive, virtual instructor-led training led by Pluralsight experts let developers bounce ideas and questions off one another.

 New skills + trusted relationships with the business = more value realized from projects faster.